andyblackham/xibo-manual/source/en/install_environment_centos6.md

 and begin the setup.

-Once it's running, I generally change the webroot directory in httpd.conf to /var/www/html/xibo so the access address is simply `http://<youripaddress>` and also remove the downloaded installation archive
+Once it's running, I generally change the webroot directory in httpd.conf to /var/www/html/xibo so the access address is simply `http://<youripaddress>` and also remove the downloaded installation archive.
+Or move it out of the webroot!
 ```
 cd /var/www/html
 rm 1.7.1.tar.gz